Unauthorized Biography

 Go and read the whole thing.

-19 responses to “Unauthorized Biography”
+19 Responses to “Unauthorized Biography”

-1. Mr. D Avatar
+1. Mr. D Says:

 I did read the whole thing.
 Fantastic piece and a story that needs to be told.

-2. Smokey Washington Avatar
+2. Smokey Washington Says:

 There is something seriously wrong with Dayton.
 Baby Boomer moral vanity + depression and alcohol issues + money.